Bound-free electron-positron pair production in combined Coulomb and constant crossed electromagnetic fields: a Schwinger-like process with intrinsic assistance: Introduction

 When pairs come into existence in the presence of a nucleus, also bound-free pair production can occur, where the electron is created in a bound atomic state, while the positron is emitted into the continuum.
+In the Dirac-sea picture, the process can be seen as the excitation of an electron from the negative-energy continuum to a discrete positive-energy state bound to the atom \cite{Agger, Sommerfeldt}.
 This channel of the nonlinear Bethe-Heitler process has so far been studied solely in a domain of small intensity parameters $\eta\ll 1$, where the pair production proceeds in a perturbative few-photon regime \cite{MVG-PRL, MVG-PRA2004, Deneke}.
 Relativistic ions with $\gamma\approx 50$ colliding with intense x-ray laser fields of about 10\,keV photon energy were assumed, leading to MeV photon energies and, thus, very rapid laser oscillations in the nuclear rest frame.
 Accordingly, power-law rate dependencies on the intensity parameter were obtained for both circularly \cite{MVG-PRL, MVG-PRA2004} and linearly \cite{Deneke} polarized laser fields.
 Bound-free pair production in this regime has also been studied by a nucleus located in a standing laser wave, leading to pronounced phase effects \cite{Grobe-phase}.

 The present paper is devoted to the complementary regime of field-induced bound-free pair production, where the process occurs in a (quasi)static setting, corresponding to a slowly varying laser field.
 In this scenario, an exponential Schwinger-like behavior of the pair production rate is expected to arise, as will first be argued qualitatively within the theoretical framework that was used in the earlier studies \cite{MVG-PRL, MVG-PRA2004, Deneke}.
 In the main part of our considerations, we shall apply two different methods to calculate the bound-free pair production rate, which rely on either (i) a quasistatic tunneling theory or (ii) a strong-field approximation, and account for Coulomb corrections in an appropriate way.
 Our approaches take advantage of the close connection between strong-field pair production and relativistic ionization \cite{Brabec, BrabecLett, Alex, Klaiber_momentumshift1, ImaginaryTime1,ImaginaryTime2,ImaginaryTime_QM, TunnelMPI, Nikishov1, Nikishov2, Reiss_JOpt}.
 The external field will be modeled by a constant crossed electromagnetic field, wherein a highly charged bare ion is located.
 Total pair production rates in a wide range of external field strengths and nuclear charge numbers are presented.
 In particular, we will show how the bound-state nature of the created electron affects the Schwinger-like rate dependence and reveal a mechanism of ``intrinsic'' assistance, where the binding potential of the bound-state electron plays a similar role as the photon energy of a superposed high-frequency field in the process of dynamically assisted (free-free) pair production \cite{Schuetzhold, Schwinger1, Schwinger2, Schwinger3, Schwinger4, Schwinger5, DiPiazza-PRL, Augustin-PLB}.